Rustam0019/IOPMP-TLUL/README.md

 The IOPMP is based on a SRCMD table, MD table and Entry table.
 Each SRCMD entry contains MDs associated with the RRID.
 Each MD contains the top index of entries which is included in that memory region.
 Each entry includes:
 - An address .
 - Permissions (Read/Write).
+- Address mode configuration such as OFF, NA4, NAPOT, TOR.
 - Interrupt suppressor configuration.

 The module monitors all transactions on the bus and checks if the initiating master has the necessary permission to access the requested memory region.